PerrySong/CryptoPortfolio-Nodejs/README.md

         Every route start with baseURL/user/ will check the token sent by client, and server will recognize the token and know which user you are.
 If you update your email or username or password, the token will expire.

+Issue:
+    We are currently using gmail for sending email, which could cause problems when it comes to sending bulk emails.